 The solid green on the reverse of the card is preprinted on masters.

 Printing business card masters involves designing the variable items (name, phone, etc.) to be printed in one color as an imprint.
-That leaves the static information (Company name, logo, slogan, etc.) to be printed on masters and held for imprint at the printer.
+That leaves the static information (Company name, logo, slogan, etc.) to be printed on masters and held for the imprint at the printer.
 How many cards is enough to constitute a master run?
 Well, it’s not just the quantity but also the finishing processes that are added.
 But in general, estimate 50,000 cards as a bare minimum for a simple design that is mastered on only one side.
 Ask your client how many employees will get business cards and how many.
 That gives you a total amount for the initial run.
-Adding another 30% onto that is a real easy way to put some masters on the shelf.
-Then, when the reorders start coming in the masters will be available and your printer can track how long they list.
-The first time cards are ordered, when a company is rebranded for instance, ask your client what their hiring practices will be for the next 6-12 months.
+Adding another 30% onto that is a really easy way to put some masters on the shelf.
+Then, when the reorders start coming in the masters will be available and your printer can track how long they last.
+The first time cards are ordered, when a company is rebranded, for instance, ask your client what their hiring practices will be for the next 6-12 months.
 Sometimes they will be adding 200 people and your printer needs to be prepared.
 Remember that business card reprints should always be ordered in a manner that will not waste a master.
 For example, if the masters are 4-up and you order 500 cards each for three people you are going to waste a slot.
 You can change the order to four people or you can double the quantity for one person by putting their name into two of the spots on the press sheet.

 - Business card masters are good for: